How Likely Am I To Get Into Oxford Or Cambridge?

 How competitive is Oxbridge?

 Oxford and Cambridge Universities are both notoriously competitive to get into.
-Using 2020 admissions statistics (figure 1.), we can see that overall, undergraduate applicants have a 1 in 5 (20%) chance of gaining a place.
+Using 2024 admissions statistics (figure 1.), we can see that overall, undergraduate applicants had less than a 20% chance of gaining a place.

 How likely am I to get into Oxford or Cambridge?

-To answer the question directly, the overall chances of getting into Oxbridge is 25%, but to get into Oxford as an undergrad, it is just below 17% and for Cambridge, it is 23%.
+To answer the question directly, the overall chances of getting into Oxbridge is less than 20%, but to get an offer from Oxford as an undergrad, it is just just 16%, and for Cambridge, it is 21.5%.
 The odds are not in your favour unless you have an incredibly strong application.
 We will cover what improves your chances later on.

 How competitive are the Oxbridge Courses?

-It’s helpful to know the overall Oxbridge offer success rates, but the chances of gaining an offer for individual Oxbridge subjects is more beneficial and relevant to you.
-The top three most competitive subjects at Oxford are Mathematics and Statistics, Computer Science and Economics and Management (figure 2.).
+It’s helpful to know the overall Oxbridge offer success rates, but the chances of gaining an offer for individual Oxbridge subjects are more beneficial and relevant to you.
+Medicine, Law, Engineering and Economics are four of the top courses at each university.

 Now you know how competitive Oxford and Cambridge are, find out your chances of success by clicking the button below.